A Toroidal Maxwell-Cremona-Delaunay Correspondence: Coherent = Reciprocal

 \section{Coherent = Reciprocal}

-Unlike in the previous and following sections, the equivalence between coherent graphs and graphs with reciprocal diagrams generalizes fully from the plane to the torus.
+Unlike in the previous and following sections, the equivalence between coherent embeddings and reciprocal embeddings generalizes fully from the plane to every flat torus.
 However, there is an important difference from the planar setting.
 In both the plane and the torus, every translation of a reciprocal diagram is another reciprocal diagram.
-For a coherent plane graph $G$, \emph{every} reciprocal diagram is a weighted Voronoi diagram of the vertices of $G$, but \emph{exactly one} reciprocal diagram of a coherent torus graph $G$ is a weighted Voronoi diagram of the vertices of $G$.
-Said differently, every coherent plane graph is a weighted Delaunay graph with respect to a three-dimensional space of vertex weights, which correspond to translations of any convex polyhedral lifting, but every coherent \emph{torus} graph is a weighted Delaunay graph with respect to only a \emph{one}-dimensional space of vertex weights.
+For a coherent planar embedding $\Gamma$, \emph{every} reciprocal diagram is a weighted Voronoi diagram of the vertices of $\Gamma$, but \emph{exactly one} reciprocal diagram of a coherent toroidal embedding $\Gamma$ is a weighted Voronoi diagram of the vertices of $\Gamma$.
+Said differently, every coherent planar embedding is a weighted Delaunay complex with respect to a three-dimensional space of vertex weights, which correspond to translations of any convex polyhedral lifting, but every coherent \emph{toroidal} embedding is a weighted Delaunay complex with respect to only a \emph{one}-dimensional space of vertex weights.